opynfinance/Convexity-Protocol-Archived/README.md

 The first way is adding more collateral by calling `addETHCollateral (repoIndex)`  or  `addERC20Collateral (repoIndex)`.
 See the section on [addCollateral](#addCollateral) above.

 ##### Burn Tokens
-Repo owners can also burn oTokens to increase the collateralization ratio by buying back oTokens from the market and then calling `burnPutTokens (repoIndex, amtToBurn)`.
+Repo owners can also burn oTokens to increase the collateralization ratio by buying back oTokens from the market and then calling `burnOTokens (repoIndex, amtToBurn)`.
 ![image info](./images/burnPutTokens.png)

 #### Liquidate the undercollateralized repos